Are you preparing for a painting project but not sure whether to use Behr or Benjamin Moore?

 Behr Ultra® Interior/Exterior ($$): This formula is designed for high-traffic areas.
 It’s stain- and scuff-resistant, easy to clean, and durable enough to withstand the busiest areas of your home.
 Two coats are recommended for the best coverage.
 The interior version is GREENGUARD Gold Certified, features built-in primer, and is resistant to mildew.
 The exterior version boasts a mildew-resistant finish and guards against fading and moisture.
 Ultra is more expensive than Premium Plus but cheaper than Marquee.

-Behr Marquee® Interior/Exterior ($$$): This Behr’s most premium and expensive paint.
-It delivers the best coverage and comes with a One-Coat Guarantee.
+Behr Marquee® Interior/Exterior ($$$): This Behr’s second most premium and expensive paint.
+It delivers excellent coverage and comes with a One-Coat Guarantee.
 In other words, if you need a second coat to cover the surface you’re painting, Behr will give you a refund (specific colors are excluded from this offer, so read the fine print for details).
 The interior formula blocks stains and is just as durable as Behr Ultra.
 The exterior formula is made to last, keep its color, and endure cleaning without paint degradation.

 Most paint brands sell paint and primer separately, but all Behr products are paint and primer combos.
 It’s part of what makes this brand unique.